dpuelz/MachineLearning_MSBA-WP/README.md

 ### Week 7: Introduction to classification regression

 - Classification regression [slides](slides/week7_UT.pdf)
+	- What are the statistical metrics that measure a logistic regression predictive performance?
+	- How is log-odds defined?
+	- What is a link function, and what is it "linking" exactly?
 - Textbook readings: *ISL* Ch.
 4.1 - 4.3
 	- Why not just fit a linear regression model to a binary outcome?
 	- What is the logistic regression model and how does it constrain the outcome to be between 0 and 1?